-(Rep. Meeks, D-NY, and 40 cosponsors)
+(Rep. McGovern, D-MA, and 42 cosponsors)

 The Administration strongly opposes passage of H.Con.Res.
-61, a concurrent resolution that would direct the removal United States Armed Forces from hostilities with presidentially designated terrorist organizations in the Western Hemisphere.
+64, a concurrent resolution that would direct the removal of United States Armed Forces from hostilities within or against Venezuela.

 Although concurrent resolutions like H.Con.Res.
-61 lack the force of law and should be deemed unconstitutional legislative vetoes under controlling Supreme Court precedent, I.N.S. v.
+64 lack the force of law and should be deemed unconstitutional legislative vetoes under controlling Supreme Court precedent, I.N.S. v.
 Chadha, 462 U.S. 919 (1983), it is nevertheless important to highlight some of its deficiencies.

 H.Con.
 Res.
-61 fails to account for the extraordinary national security threat posed by transnational violent drug trafficking cartels and narco-terrorists operating in and around the Caribbean Sea.
+64 fails to account for the extraordinary national security threat posed by transnational violent drug trafficking cartels and narco-terrorists operating in and around the Caribbean Sea.
 For decades, the response to the flow of illicit narcotics into the United States has primarily relied on the use of law enforcement authorities.
 These efforts have been ineffective in stemming the tide of these addictive and lethal drugs.
 The cartels involved have grown more armed, well-organized, and violent.
 They have the financial means, sophistication, and paramilitary capabilities needed to operate with impunity.
 The challenge posed by the current iteration of these groups require a different approach.